Cybereason/eztw/README.md

 + **EztwConsumer** is iterable and yields **EventRecord** objects.
 When iterated, it runs forever (or until the session is externally closed, or pressing Ctrl+C).
 There are other, non-blocking ways of consuming events.
 + Instead of using the 'with' syntax, it's possible to manually call the **start** and **stop** methods of both controller and consumer.
 + If a trace session is stopped externally (for example using the *logman.exe* tool), the iteration will stop automatically.
-+ It's also possible to consume a pre-existing session (without closing it at the end, of course).
++ It's also possible to consume a pre-existing session (without stopping it at the end, of course - it will continue to exist).
 + There are easier ways of getting the configuration parameters and consuming the trace session (keep reading!).

 ```python